YotaYota/notes/src/linux/logging.md

 # Log

+syslog.service sends all mesages to system logger and puts it in `/var/log/syslog`, except auth messages.

 systemd-journald.service listens for all messages on the system by way of the *syslog protocol*.

 `journalctl` aggregates all the different sources into one journal.